mpinardi/cucumber-performance/README.md

 # Cucumber-Performance

-A performance testing framework for cucumber io.
+A concurrent behavior driven testing(CBDT) tool and performance testing framework for Cucumber IO.

 ## What is Cucumber Perf?
-Cucumber-Performance is a tool that allows multithreaded performance tests using cucumber as runner specification.
+Cucumber-Performance is a tool to simulate concurrent user behavior using cucumber features as runner specification.

 ### What is Cucumber?
-Cucumber is a implementation of Behavior Driven Development (BDD).
+Cucumber is a implementation of [Behavior Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) [(BDD)](https://cucumber.io/docs/bdd/).
 Which uses simple natural language scripts to define a software feature.
-These executable specifications are written in a language called gherkin.
+These executable specifications are written in a language called [Gherkin](https://cucumber.io/docs/gherkin/).
 Example:
 ```
+#beer.feature
 Feature: Beer
   Scenario: Jeff dinks a beer
 	  Given: Jeff is of age and has a beer
 	  And: Jeff opens his beer.
 	  When: Jeff takes a sip.
 	  Then: Verify he enjoyed it.
 ```

-These scripts can be used to develop the features themselves but also drive automated tests.
+These scripts can be used to develop the features themselves but also drive [automated tests](https://cucumber.io/docs/guides/10-minute-tutorial)

 ### The issue?
 So, you now have a working functional automation test suite.
 But you want to run a performance test.
-This would require either rewriting your existing functional tests or copying a bunch of code.
+Generally this would require either rewriting your existing functional tests or copying a bunch of code.
-Also, you would need to create a performance test harness.
+Also, you would need to create or implement a performance test harness.

 Most likely each team will end up with something that is project specific and doesn't use the existing functional code base.

-### The fix
+### The fix?
 Cucumber Performance provides a level of automation on top of Cucumber.
 And is an implementation of a new concept (as far as I know) called Concurrent Behavior Driven Testing (CBDT).

+## What is Concurrent Behavior Driven Testing?
+Concurrent Behavior Driven Testing (CBDT) is the concept of using BDD features to simulate real world concurrent events.

+Most systems have multiple concurrent users who may be using different but complementary features, which been previously defined in [Gherkin](https://cucumber.io/docs/gherkin/).
+CBDT allows you to document these real world situations in a simple human readable domain-specific scripting language.

+CBDT requires an automation team to follow strict guidelines when coding functional test cases.
+Being careful to avoid static variables and race conditions that will cause failures in a multiple-threaded world.
+This of course requires a larger understanding of programming or at least team leadership that can enforce these guidelines.

+### How does Cucumber Performance work?
 Cucumber Performance provides a means to use your existing functional tests without writing a single line of code.
 It provides the ability to run performance simulations with support for common load testing features:
 * Timed Tests